The New Default. Your hub for building smart, fast, and sustainable AI software

 Modular Architecture for App Extension

 When building production-grade applications with Nuxt, you may find that the framework's core features aren't always enough.
-While Nuxt can be extended with configuration options and plugins, managing these customizations across multiple projects can become tedious and time-consuming.
-However, supporting every need out of the box would make Nuxt more complex and challenging.
+While Nuxt can be extended with configuration options and plugins, managing these customizations across multiple projects can become tedious.
+However, supporting every need out of the box would make Nuxt more complex.

 To address this, Nuxt offers a module system that extends its core functionality.
 Nuxt modules are asynchronous functions that run sequentially during development (nuxi dev) or when building for production (nuxi build).
 They can modify templates, configure webpack loaders, add CSS libraries, and perform various other tasks.